oort77/gColab/README.md

 If you have a CSV dataset for a shared colab notebook, consider using this utility script.

-1. It uploads the most recently created zip archive from a preconfigured local directory to a specified Google Drive folder.
+1. It uploads the most recently created zip archive from current local directory to a specified Google Drive folder.
 2. Then it creates a snippet for insertion into your colab notebook.
 Just paste from the clipboard.

 That's it.
 The snippet looks like this: